momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 A multiplayer game-style world builder that allows you to place objects (both default and custom) in your Odyssey.
 You can also change the skybox (the backdrop of your Odyssey, which controls the vibe of your world).

 The builder has all the standard features such as move, scale, and rotate objects.
-In addition, you can assign each object a specific functionality (e.g. add an image, video, or text, or connect a Miro board, a Google document).
+In addition, you can assign each object a specific functionality (e.g. add an image, video, or text; sound is coming soon).

 ### Plugin infrastructure